BOOK NOW

 Day 9: Fatima - Salamanca

-After a filling breakfast we depart towards the city of Salamanca.
-Salamanca is the most graceful city in Spain and for four centuries it was the seat of one of the most prestigious universities in the world.
-We will have a chance to see many of the city’s sights including the grand Plaza Mayor, the hub of Salmantine life; the vast Baroque church of La Clerecía; the Casa de las Conchas (House of Shells), named after the rows of carved scallop shells symbol of the pilgrimage to Santiago which decorate its façade; the University; the cathedrals; the Roman Bridge; San Marcos and San Martin churches, and more.
-We will enjoy a delicious dinner in a local restaurant before continuing to our hotel for a restful overnight.
+After breakfast, we will depart for the city of Salamanca.
+Salamanca is one of the most beautiful cities in Spain.
+For four centuries, it was the home of the most prestigious universities in the world.
+We will have the chance to see many of the city’s famous sites including the grand Plaza Mayor, the hub of Salmantine life; the vast Baroque church of La Clerecía; the Casa de las Conchas (House of Shells), named after the rows of carved scallop shells symbol of the pilgrimage to Santiago which decorate its façade; the University; the cathedrals; the Roman Bridge; San Marcos and San Martin churches, and more.
+Enjoy a delicious dinner at a local restaurant before continuing to our hotel for a restful overnight.

 Day 10: Salamanca - Alba de Tormes - Ávila - Burgos